ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRhumbLineInterpolator.rst

 IRhumbLineInterpolator
 ======================

-.. py:class:: IRhumbLineInterpolator
+.. py:class:: ansys.stk.core.graphics.IRhumbLineInterpolator

    object

    The rhumb line interpolator computes interpolated positions along a rhumb line.
 Rhumb lines are lines of constant bearing.
 They appear as straight lines on a Mercator 2D map projection and are well suited to navigation.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRhumbLineInterpolator

 Overview
 --------